SmartDataAnalytics/DL-Learner-Protege-Plugin/README.md

 ## Requirements

-The current plugin works only for Protégé 4.3 and newer.
+The current plugin only works with Protégé 4.3 and newer.

 ## Usage
  * choose a class in the class hierarchy view